tshepang/blog/content/Sony Vaio Pro 13 (SVP13212SGBI).md

     (brighten), which is fine.
 But one cannot just hold the two latter keys, but has to repeatedly press them to reach the desired result.
-    That would not be such a big problem, except that it takes such a long time to get there\... more than 50 presses from the two extremes!
+    That would not be such a big problem, except that it takes such a long time to get there... more than 50 presses from the two extremes!
--   I still haven\'t got used to **Pg Up/Dn** and **Home/End** being
-    accessible only via the **Fn** key.
-It\'s so awkward.
+-   I still haven't got used to **Pg Up/Dn** and **Home/End** being accessible only via the **Fn** key.
+It's so awkward.
 -   The touchpad is a great pleasure to use, except when pressing and dragging.
-It\'s a hit-and-miss affair\... you have to press quite hard, and that makes precise control challenging.
+It's a hit-and-miss affair... you have to press quite hard, and that makes precise control challenging.
 -   The flexibility of the body results in keyboard marks on the screen.
 -   The worst problem, however, is the flexibility of at the bottom of the touchpad.
-Too often the touchpad fails to respond because I\'ve put the thing at the wrong angle\...
+Too often the touchpad fails to respond because I've put the thing at the wrong angle...
 I mostly use my laptop in bed.

   [the laptop]: http://www.youtube.com/watch?v=Xq-ZBke68tA
   [these guys]: http://www.comx.co.za